Turtlebox vs EcoXgear Defender

 18V/1A Proprietary

-Winner: Turtlebox 2
+Winner: Turtlebox Gen 3

-The Turtlebox 2 and ecoXgear Defender are both rated to last for up to 25 hours at lower volume levels.
+The Turtlebox Gen 3 and ecoXgear Defender are both rated to last for up to 25 hours at lower volume levels.
 At around 50-60% you can expect a playtime of 10 to 13 hours from the Turtlebox and around 9 to 11 hours with the Defender, in part owed to the more efficient design of the Turtlebox (85W output vs 100W).
 The Turtlebox also has the advantage of being a faster charging speaker, using a 3A charger compared to the Defender’s 1A charger.
 Charging is generally around an hour or two quicker on the Turtlebox.

 Both speakers have a battery indicator on the top of the speakers that displays the remaining battery life, broken up into 20% intervals.

-Because the Defender has additional features that can affect the battery life, such as lighting effects and EQ differences – we tested it on its standard EQ with lights off.
+Because the Defender has additional features that can affect the battery life, such as lighting effects and EQ differences, we tested it on its standard EQ with lights off.

 Price & Value

 Here’s the real talking point between these two speakers.
-The Turtlebox retails for around $399, while the ecoXgear Defender retails for $250, a marked difference that cannot be ignored.
+The Turtlebox Gen 3 retails for around $450, while the ecoXgear Defender retails for $250, a marked difference that cannot be ignored.
 At its higher price point, the Turtlebox still has value, as its more durable build is likely to ensure more longevity.
 But given how close these two speakers are in performance, and with the Defender in many areas surpassing the Turtlebox, it has better value for most consumers.

 Conclusion

-On the other hand, we’d recommend the Turtlebox to those looking for a portable Bluetooth speaker that doesn’t compromise on durability, its materials are more scratch-resistant and can handle a bit more abuse than the Defender.
+On the other hand, we’d recommend the Turtlebox to those looking for a portable Bluetooth speaker that doesn’t compromise on durability; its materials are more scratch-resistant and can handle a bit more abuse than the Defender.
 Its faster charging time is also a big selling point.

 The Defender piggybacks off much of what makes the Turtlebox such a good speaker, and the similarities are hard to ignore.
 But from a performance and feature standpoint, ecoXgear has done a great job with the Defender.